Tips For Hiking Peru’s Rainbow Mountain

-Hiking the Rainbow Mountain has skyrocketed to one of the top sites people planning a trip to Peru want to see.
+Hiking the Rainbow Mountain has skyrocketed to one of the top things people planning a trip to Peru want to do.
 Luckily I was able to visit almost two years ago when it was still relatively uncrowded.

-But should you make the dizzying hike up over 5,000 meters/17,000 feet?
-With rapidly changing weather patterns, the real danger of going to high altitudes without proper acclimatization, and the teetering on perilous road journey to reach the trailhead are all things to consider before choosing to trek up to Vinicunca or not.
+But should you make the dizzying hike up over 5,200 meters/17,000 feet?
+With rapidly changing weather patterns, the real danger of going to high altitudes without proper acclimatization, and the teetering, perilous road journey to reach the trailhead are all things to consider before choosing to trek up to Vinicunca or not.

-If you do plan to go by your own means via taxi, rented car or hitchhiking, you will first take the PE-3S south from Cusco to Checacupe village, about 100 km away from Cusco.
-Once in Checacupe head northeast on the CU-124 just past Japura Village where you’ll continue onto the R-09 which will take you to the settlement where you’ll being the hike from (if you make it to Chillca Village, you’ve stayed on the CU-124 too far).
+If you do plan to go by your own means via taxi, rented car, or hitchhiking, you will first take the PE-3S south from Cusco to Checacupe village, about 100 km away from Cusco.
+Once in Checacupe head northeast on the CU-124 just past Japura Village where you’ll continue onto the R-09 which will take you to the settlement where you’ll be starting the hike from (if you make it to Chillca Village, you’ve stayed on the CU-124 too far).

-There are parts where the the road narrows to one lane and you’re teetering on the edge of a cliff thousands of feet high.
-When I went there was even one point where you had to get off the minibus and we had to line up two logs reinforced with boards the exact wheel distance apart to get the minibus across a small river (then of course we had to walk across)- but I’ve since heard that there is now a more permanent bridge there
+There are parts where the road narrows to one lane and you’re teetering on the edge of a cliff thousands of feet high.
+When I went, there was even one point where you had to get off the minibus and we had to line up two logs reinforced with boards the exact wheel distance apart to get the minibus across a small river (then, of course, we had to walk across)- but I’ve since heard that there is now a more permanent bridge there

 Weather erosion, minerals, and tectonic uplift are who we have to thank for this geologic masterpiece.
 Different conditions of the environment and differing mineralogy over time as the sediments deposited paired with the weathering over time lead to the striations of color you see on the Rainbow Mountain.
 This phenomenon isn’t unique to Vinicunca or the Ausangate Mountains in Peru either- colorfully striated and swirled mountains can be seen all over the world.

 So voila!
 That is how Rainbow Mountain came to be in a super-simplified explanation.

-Should I do the Ausangate Trek or a Vinicunca Day Trip?
+Should I Do The Ausangate Trek Or A Vinicunca Day Trip?

 Ultimately this is up to you and the amount of time you have.
 By the time I found out the Rainbow Mountain existed, my friend and I had most of our Bolivia and Peru trip planned out and tickets had already been purchased.
 (Tay was still completing her degree and had to be home to start the summer semester making our trip very planned out day to day).

-For those with limited time, I would say either do a day trip to the Rainbow Mountain, or opt for on overnight trek out there, camp and watch the sun rise over Vinicunca.
+For those with limited time, I would say either do a day trip to the Rainbow Mountain, or opt for on overnight trek out there, camp and watch the sunrise over Vinicunca.
 But if you love hiking and have the time to spare, I would opt to do the full Ausangate Trek.